uswds/uswds-site/pages/performance/glossary.md

 #### Cons

-- Is not a valid metric for perceived user performance because the page might be full rendered and active before the onload event fires. [https://www.stevesouders.com/blog/2013/05/13/moving-beyond-window-onload/]
+- Is not a valid metric for perceived user performance because the page might be full rendered and active before the onload event fires.
+For more information see [Steve Souders, moving beyond window onload](https://www.stevesouders.com/blog/2013/05/13/moving-beyond-window-onload/)

 #### How to measure

 This can be measured in the browser.
-The best way is to use a performance measure [link in doc].
+The best way is to use a performance measure.
 This works in all browsers besides IE less than 10, and Safari:

 ```
   function accurateMeasurement() {